 I love potato soup so much, but potatoes are obviously high in carbs, so I’ve been trying to limit eating them.
 In the low carb world, cauliflower can be a great substitute for potatoes, rice, or even as flour!
 So I decided to turn my favorite Easy Potato Soup recipe into a lower carb version using cauliflower.

 I was really pleased with how this soup came out.
 I felt like I was eating potato soup so it did the trick for me!
 The base of this recipe is quite simple and you can really try a variety of spices and add-ins.
-I did more of a loaded potato-style with crumbled bacon, green onion, and cheddar cheese.
+I did more of a loaded baked potato-style soup with crumbled bacon, green onion, and cheddar cheese.
 But, I was also thinking a Tuscan bean version would be super yummy with white beans and spinach or kale.
 So, my point is, you can easily experiment with this easy and filling low-carb soup!

 - 2 tablespoons olive oil